Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 Now, let's conclude what happens during a React update:

 1. Trigger an update for the target component.
-(It can be the first commit, props or state update, and so on.)
+(It can be the first render, props or state update, and so on.)
 2. Call components as functions.
 (Or render method of class components.)
 3. Generate an element tree.
 4. Find what to update by Reconciliation .